konmik/Phlux/README.md

 a background task from restored arguments.
 The problem has been solved by bundling the function with it's arguments into a single parcelable class.

+### A little note on `apply()` and multithreading

+The `apply(function)` call is atomic and thread-safe.
+It is implemented by using (simplified) `rootReference.compareAndSet(originalRoot, originalRoot.withViewState(function(viewState)))`.
+If another thread tries to alter the root during a `function` call then `apply()` will be retried.

+This technique is similar to "Software Transactional Memory".
+It provides lock and callback free multithreading capabilities for maximum performance and reliability.

+It is important that your `function` must not change external variables - it can be called multiple times so having external variables changed can cause unpredictable results.
+`apply()` function returns both - previous and applied values, so you can take an action depending on what happened during the transaction.
+This is rarely needed, though.

+After a successful `apply()` execution a callback will be fired on the main thread.
+If several modifications occur the same time then some of callbacks can be skipped, the last one is guaranteed to be fired anyway.
+This prevents flooding of the main thread with callbacks that can't be processed fast enough.

+### Why no RxJava

+My previous architecture solutions was based on RxJava, however Phlux does not have such dependency.
+There are two reasons for this:

+- It is hard for newcomers to dive into RxJava *and* a new architecture the same time.
+- Phlux is so simple that it has only one callback.
+RxJava will be an overkill here.

+While Phlux does not require RxJava, it can be easily used with Phlux.
+Normally I use it to process some of UI actions and all background tasks.

+RxJava can be naturally used to substitute *dispatcher* on the original Flux diagram.

 ### Library status

-The library status is: "Wow, I can do this!".
-I can create an application which has only *one* mutable variable!
+The library in active development.

+Currently I'm using the library for one of my home projects with multiple activities, fragments, dialogs and background tasks.

 Overall, I feel that the library has a great potential.
 It is clearly better than MVP/C libraries.
 The library can potentially fit very well into MVVM but I do not care about data binding much.

-Currently I'm using the library for one of my home projects with multiple activities, fragments, dialogs and background tasks.

 ### TODO

-- In some cases we need to call background and UI tasks in a long sequence.
-Show a dialog, execute a background task, choose some data from an activity, show a dialog again, pass some data to server, etc. Things are worse because on Android we can lost the current state and views easily, our dialogs can be dismissed without a user action, and so on.
-This is still a pain, so I think about implementing Interactor pattern on top of Phlux.

 - 100% test coverage, as usual.